nodejs/node/doc/api/errors.md

 removed: REPLACEME
 -->

-Data could be sent on a socket.
+Data could not be sent on a socket.

 <a id="ERR_STDERR_CLOSE"></a>
 ### `ERR_STDERR_CLOSE`